 It can be really hard seeing someone having a hard time.
-We want to help, but how do we do the right thing when we try to support someone?
+You want to do the right thing but what’s the best way you can support someone?

 Life can be hard and sometimes we all need a bit of support.
 Having someone when things are difficult can be great and it can be really good for us to be there for someone else.
 But how to do it?
 What’s the most important thing about supporting someone?
 Is it always a good idea?
 When should we stop?

 Before stepping in with your size 9s to give someone support, think for a minute about what kind of support they might want.
 Different people want different kinds of support depending on what it is that is happening for them.

 Sometimes people want your killer advice, your coaching or cheerleading.
 Sometimes people just want to talk about how they are feeling – so they just want you to listen hard, nod and lean your head sympathetically.
 Sometimes people want you to put on your silly hot dog outfit to cheer them up.

 Sometimes people don’t want to talk but want someone to help them take care of their physical needs – to be fed, watered, stroked, hugged or washed.
 Sometimes people just want you to give them space so they can work something out for themselves.
 Sometimes people might want a bit of all of these things, or something else.
 Sometimes people might not know what they want.

 The most important thing for you to do in this case is to pay really close attention to what they need.
 If they aren’t really engaging with your advice maybe they just want to be listened.

 If they aren’t saying much, maybe they just want to sit with you.
 Let them know that they have options including you not being around if that is going to help them.

 If you’re getting support, it’s okay for you to say what you want too.
 “I really appreciate your advice, but I’d just like a hug right now.”
 “Can you give me some advice on what to do, I’m stuck.”